techtown-training/microservices-bootcamp/exercise/aws/docker/multiTierApp.md

 ~~~

 If everything worked as planned you should be presented with a "Taiga" page.
 You can login to the app with the username="admin" and password="123123"

+___

+### Let the Instructor know

+Send a screenshot of the running application to the instructor make sure to include the address field of your browser to show the URL.

+___

 When you are finished you can stop the docker-compose with "ctl-c".
 If you want to start docker-compose in the background without dumping logs to the terminal you can use: